The 108 defilements of our minds

 Prejudice – preconceived opinion not based on experience or reason

-Presumption – arrogant and disrespectful to the limits of what is permitted appropriate
+Presumption – meaning arrogance and being disrespectful to the limits of what is permitted appropriate

 Pretence – to make something that is not the case appear true